Barbara Knox: Coronation Street

 Knox also contributed to the one-off ITV documentary Coronation Street: A Moving Story, which saw the transition from recording at Granada Studios to the new MediaCityUK in 2014.
 On 31 December 2014, ITV celebrated Knox's contribution to Coronation Street with a special 60-minute documentary for her 50 years as Rita, called Rita and Me.
-In December 2017, she gave an Interview on ITV's Lorraine.
-Since the departure of Eileen Derbyshire, who played Emily Bishop from January 1961 to January 2016, Knox is the second-longest serving cast member behind William Roache, who has played Ken Barlow since the first episode in December 1960.
+In December 2017, she gave an interview on ITV's Lorraine.

+Since the departure of Eileen Derbyshire, who played Emily Bishop from January 1961 to January 2016, Knox is the second-longest-serving cast member behind William Roache, who has played Ken Barlow since the first episode in December 1960.

 Personal life

 Knox has been married twice.
-She married Denis Mullaney in 1956 in Oldham, Lancashire.
+She married Denis Mullaney in July 1956 in Oldham, Lancashire.
 The couple had three children; Maxine, John and Amanda.
 They divorced in 1977.
 She was known professionally as Barbara Mullaney until 1977, the year she married John Knox.
 The couple divorced in 1994.

 Knox, like her friend and co-star Eileen Derbyshire, who played Emily Bishop, shuns publicity and is a very private person.
 She rarely gives interviews in public, although she has been known to give a few interviews for Coronation Street documentaries and has appeared alongside her fellow Coronation Street co-stars at some of the television awards shows.

-In January 1980 Knox was disqualified from driving for two months, for travelling at 101mph on the M5 motorway in Gloucestershire.
+In January 1980, Knox was disqualified from driving for two months, for travelling at 101 mph on the M5 motorway in Gloucestershire.
 On 28 March 2014, it was reported that she had been arrested on suspicion of driving while under the influence of alcohol in her home town of Knutsford, Cheshire.
 On 4 April 2014, Knox was formally charged, and she appeared at Macclesfield Magistrates' Court on 24 April.
 She pleaded not guilty, but changed her plea to guilty in January 2015.
 She was banned from driving for a year, as well as being fined £3,000 and £1,750 in costs.